Rush Limbo doing more for America in a week than most people do their entire lives.

 And I think people can grow weary of the Democrat Party and the left, but not at the same time think we ought to choose conservatives or Republicans.

-That's that the Republicans, conservatives have to earn that support, and that's a whole nother matter.
+The Republicans, conservatives have to earn that support.

-So I think that all of these resignations from uh entertainment and politics by people on the left means something.
+So I think that all of these resignations from entertainment and politics by people on the left means something when you include what is obvious to anybody observing.

 Everybody out there is enraged.